zenstackhq/zenstack-docs/docs/guides/authentication/clerk.md

 ---

 You can find a working sample project for Next.js [here](https://github.com/zenstackhq/docs-tutorial-clerk).
 Use the "main" branch for app router, and the "pages-router" branch for pages router.

+Check out [this blog post](../../../blog/clerk-multitenancy/) for a more sophisticated multi-tenant setup.